mreimbold/withings-cli/README.md

-# withings-cli
+# Withings CLI

-CLI for interacting with Withings Health Solutions data and OAuth tokens.
+Withings CLI for interacting with Withings Health Solutions data and OAuth tokens.

 ## Highlights